ros-navigation/navigation2/nav2_collision_monitor/README.md

 # Nav2 Collision Monitor

-Collision Monitor - is an independent layer in Nav2 providing an additional level of robot safety assurance.
+The Collision Monitor is a node providing an additional level of robot safety.
-It allows performing robot collision avoidance by monitoring the obstacles in surrounding environments laying in collision proximity to the robot.
+It performs several collision avoidance related tasks using incoming data from the sensors, bypassing the costmap and trajectory planners, to monitor for and prevent potential collisions at the emergency-stop level.

+This is analogous to safety sensor and hardware features; take in laser scans from a real-time certified safety scanner, detect if there is to be an imminent collision in a configurable bounding box, and either emergency-stop the certified robot controller or slow the robot to avoid such collision.
+However, this node is done at the CPU level with any form of sensor.
+As such, this does not provide hard real-time safety certifications, but uses the same types of techniques with the same types of data for users that do not have safety-rated laser sensors, safety-rated controllers, or wish to use any type of data input (e.g. pointclouds from depth or stereo or range sensors).

-This is extremely useful and integral part of large heavy industrial robots operating in the facilities, or of robots moving with high velocities, where the collision with any obstacle might cause unpredictable severe consequences.
+This is a useful and integral part of large heavy industrial robots, or robots moving with high velocities, around people or other dynamic agents (e.g. other robots) as a safety mechanism for high-response emergency stopping.
+The costmaps / trajectory planners will handle most situations, but this is to handle obstacles that virtually appear out of no where (from the robot's perspective) or approach the robot at such high speed it needs to immediately stop to prevent collision.

 ## Features

-Collision Monitor operates by means of areas exposed around the robot and moving with it.
-The obstacles fell into such area are forcing robot to stop, operate slowly or even fluently approach an obstacle with a constant time to the collision.
+The Collision Monitor uses polygons relative the robot's base frame origin to define "zones".
+Data that fall into these zones trigger an operation depending on the model being used.
+A given instance of the Collision Monitor can have many zones with different models at the same time.
+When multiple zones trigger at once, the most aggressive one is used (e.g. stop > slow 50% > slow 10%).

 The following models of safety behaviors are employed by Collision Monitor: